lazariv/hpc-compendium/doc.zih.tu-dresden.de/README.md

 1. Do not add large binary files or high resolution images to the repository.
 See this valuable document for [image optimization](https://web.dev/fast/#optimize-your-images).

+### Code Blocks and Commands

+* Use ticks to mark code blocks and commands, not italic font.
+* Specify language for code blocks, refer to [highlight.js](https://highlightjs.org/static/demo/) for supported languages.

 ### Writing Style

 **TODO** Guide [Issue #14](#14)